 Now, it's time to install Joomla on your server.

 Visit www.joomla.org/download.html and click the Download Joomla MOST.RECENT.VERSION button.

-Now, log in to your server through Cyberduck (or your preferred SFTP client) with the username serverpilot and the password you created when you connected your server to ServerPilot.
+Now, log in to your server through Cyberduck (or your preferred SFTP client) with the name of the system user the app belongs to and the password you chose for the system user when you created the app.
 (If you followed our tutorials on uploading files and configuring Cyberduck, then your server may already be displayed under Cyberduck's History tab, and you can double-click it.)